h5py/h5py/docs/high/file.rst

 These are set via a number of different environment variables, of which ``LANG`` and ``LC_ALL`` are the ones of most interest.
-Of special interest is the ``C`` locale, which Python will interpret as only allowing ASCII, meaning unicode paths should be preencoded.
+Of special interest is the ``C`` locale, which Python will interpret as only allowing ASCII, meaning unicode paths should be pre-encoded.
 This will likely change in Python 3.7 with https://www.python.org/dev/peps/pep-0538/, but this will likely be backported by distributions to earlier versions.